markmoxon/elite-source-code-library/versions/cassette/README.md

 ## Introduction

-This repository contains the original source code for Elite on the BBC Micro, with every single line documented and (for the most part) explained.
+This repository contains the original source code for the cassette version of Elite on the BBC Micro, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
 [Two variants](#building-different-variants-of-the-cassette-version-of-elite) are currently supported: the version produced by the original source discs from Ian Bell's personal website, and the version built from the text sources from the same site.